-Let’s get you paid!
-Your Wave account includes sophisticated invoicing features like estimates, recurring invoices, automatic reminders and more, but it all comes down to one thing: Getting money into your pocket for the work you do, and capturing that information in your accounting records.
+Your Wave account includes features like estimates, recurring invoices, automated reminders and more; all with the goal of getting money into your pocket and capturing that information in your accounting records.

 - Record a payment.

 The first time you try to create an invoice, you’ll be prompted to customize the settings to have it match your brand.